Detecting Data Contamination from Reinforcement Learning Post-training for Large Language Models: Instructions

 \section{Instructions}

 We present here the prompts used in the data contamination detection process.
 We employ \hyperlink{p:universal}{Prompt 1} to encourage the model to generate responses that deviate from conventional reasoning.
 In particular, for the Self-Critique process, we use \hyperlink{p:self_critique}{Prompt 2} to guide the model to regenerate a second response that differs as much as possible from the initial one.
+For the ablation study on template sensitivity, we additionally employed five paraphrased variations (Variations 1--5) detailed below.

 \begin{promptbox}{Unconventional Reasoning} \hypertarget{p:universal}{} Answer using a technique you’d typically avoid or a deliberately unconventional line of reasoning. \end{promptbox}